 Cocaine, Crack and Amphetamines

 Cocaine is a popular party drug that is typically snorted in powder form, whereas crack is crystalized cocaine that is smoked.
 Amphetamine is more powerful than crack and cocaine and can be injected, snorted, or taken in oral form.
-According to the Center for Substance Abuse Research, the psychological experience from people using cocaine or amphetamines is extremely similar; however the effect of cocaine typically does not last longer than one hour whereas the effects of amphetamines can last for several hours.
+The psychological experience from people using cocaine or amphetamines is extremely similar; however, the effect of cocaine typically does not last longer than one hour, whereas the effects of amphetamines can last for several hours.

 Ecstasy, Molly or MDMA

-Ecstasy which is also known as Molly or MDMA is typically a club or party drug that is taken in tablet form.
-Ecstasy is a stimulant and a hallucinogen that when taken causes a user’s auditory and visual senses to become skewed, as well as their dopamine levels to increase resulting in them feeling happier and empathetic to those around them.
+Ecstasy, also known as Molly or MDMA, is typically a club or party drug that is taken in tablet form.
+Ecstasy is a stimulant and a hallucinogen that causes a user’s auditory and visual senses to become skewed, as well as their dopamine levels to increase.
+This can make them seem happier and more empathetic to those around them.

 Prescription Stimulants

-Prescription stimulants such as Adderall or Ritalin are prescribed to help people with narcolepsy and attention deficit hyperactivity disorder.
-These drugs in proper doses can help a person stay awake and become more alert.
+Prescription stimulants such as Adderall or Ritalin are prescribed to help people with narcolepsy and attention-deficit hyperactivity disorder (ADHD).
+In proper doses, these drugs can help a person stay awake and become more alert.

-All stimulants cause a person to feel more alert, more energized, more confident and happier, but they also have negative side effects.
-The first time a person uses a stimulant they could begin to have seizures or have a heart attack due to the increase in their heart rate from the drug and the impact the drug has on their brain.
+All stimulants cause a person to feel more alert, energized, confident, and happy, but they also have negative side effects.
+The first time a person uses a stimulant, they could begin to have seizures or have a heart attack due to the increase in their heart rate from the drug and the impact the drug has on their brain.

-Stimulants can cause a person to hear and see things that are not real and can cause a person’s vision to become impaired as well as their balance.
-Stimulants in large doses can cause a person’s blood pressure to increase to the point of them having heart complications or a stroke, which can be fatal.
+Stimulants can cause a person to hear and see things that are not real.
+It can also cause their vision to become impaired, as well as their balance.
+In large doses, stimulants can cause a person’s blood pressure to increase to the point of heart complications or a stroke, which can be fatal.

-Some people think that since stimulants like Adderall or Ritalin are legally prescribed that they are safer to take, but when abused these drugs are just as dangerous as illicit stimulants are.
+Some people think that since stimulants like Adderall or Ritalin are legally prescribed, they are safer to take, but when abused, these drugs are just as dangerous as illicit stimulants.

-According to the US National Library of Medicine and National Institutes of Health, prescription stimulants, such as Adderall may cause sudden death in teenagers and children, especially ones who have heart problems or heart defects.
-In addition, Adderall also may cause cardiac arrest, sudden death, or stroke in adults, especially adults who already have heart defects or heart problems.
+Prescription stimulants, such as Adderall, may cause sudden death in teenagers and children, especially those who have heart problems or heart defects.
+In addition, Adderall may also cause cardiac arrest, sudden death, or stroke in adults, especially adults who already have heart defects or heart problems.

-Stimulants not only are dangerous to a person both mentally and physically but they are also addictive, which can result in a person continually using the drug causing more and more damage to their body and to their personal life.
+Stimulants are not only dangerous to a person both mentally and physically, but they are also addictive, which can result in a person continually using the drug, causing more and more damage to their body and to their personal life.
+Unsure if someone you love has become addicted to stimulants?
+Here are some of the symptoms to watch for:

 the Take-Away